julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 **The ordinary herb with extraordinary power.**

-In Haitian Vodou and Afro-Brazilian Candomblé, basil is sacred—used in cleansing baths, house washes, and offerings.
+In Haitian Vodou and Afro-Brazilian Candomblé, basil is sacred.
+It is ritually used in cleansing baths, house washes, and offerings.

 In Slavic Orthodoxy, basil is soaked in holy water and sprinkled in doorways during house blessings.